pdjr-signalk-plugins/pgn130316/README.md

    of a received PGN 130316 message into a node path using [this](https://github.com/SignalK/n2k-signalk/blob/master/temperatureMappings.js) statically defined mapping.
+   The mapping in use derives from an NMEA 2000 specification which pre-dates and is not entirely compatible with the features of PGN 130316.
-   The resulting disposition of temperature data across the Signal K store may not be to everyone's taste.
+   The consequent disposition of temperature data across the Signal K store may not be to everyone's taste.

+2. PGN 130316 ```Temperature``` data is saved to the Signal K data store under a 'temperature' key.

+3. PGN 130316 ```Set Temperature``` data is not saved into the Signal K store.

-2. PGN 130316 ```Temperature Source``` data is not explicitly saved in the store (although it can be intuited by reversing the mapping described above).
+4. PGN 130316 ```Temperature Source``` data is not saved in the Signal K store (although it can be inferred by reversing the mapping described above).

-3. PGN 130316 ```Index``` data (i.e. the NMEA 2000 instance of the
+5. PGN 130316 ```Index``` data (i.e. the NMEA 2000 instance of the
-   transmitting sensor) is not explicitly saved in the store (although it can be intuited by reversing the mapping described above).
+   transmitting sensor) is not saved in the Signal K store (although it can also be inferred by reversing the mapping described above).

-4. PGN 130316 ```Set Temperature``` data is not made available in Signal K.

-**pdjr-skplugin-pgn130316** implements a more flexible and comprehensive mechanism for the handling PGN 130316 with the following characteristics.

-1. Temperature readings are mapped into the Signal K store using a user-configurable mapping from PGN 130316 ```Temperature Source``` into a Signal K node path.

-2. ```Temperature Source``` data is explicitly saved in the store as part of the node path description.

-3. ```Set Temperature``` data is interpolated into the tree at a node path adjacent to the actual temperature reading.

-4. ```Index``` data and some other properties are saved into the tree as meta data associated with the node path.

 ## Description

-**pdjr-skplugin-pgn130316** interpolates PGN 130316 messages received
+**pdjr-skplugin-pgn130316** implements an interpolation mechanism for PGN 130316 with the following characteristics.
-from a sensor by:

-* Creating a node path in the Signal K store for the sensor's reported actual temperature.
-  This node path is derived from the sensor's reported temperature source through a mapping defined in the plugin configuration.
-  The terminal component of the node path name is 'temperature'.

-* Creating a node path in the Signal K store for the sensor's reported set temperature.
-  This node path is derived from the sensor's reported temperature source through a mapping defined in the plugin configuration.
-  The terminal component of the node path name is 'setTemperature'

-* Setting the node path description property to the sensor's reported source type name which will be one of
-  **Sea Temperature**,
-  **Outside Temperature**,
-  **Inside Temperature**,
-  **Engine Room Temperature**,
-  **Main Cabin Temperature**,
-  **Live Well Temperature**,
-  **Bait Well Temperature**,
-  **Refrigeration Temperature**,
-  **Heating System Temperature**,
-  **Dew Point Temperature**,
-  **Apparent Wind Chill Temperature**,
-  **Theoretical Wind Chill Temperature**,
-  **Heat Index Temperature**,
-  **Freezer Temperature**,
-  **Exhaust Gas Temperature**.
+1. Temperature readings are mapped into the Signal K store using a user-defined mapping from PGN 130316 ```Temperature Source``` to a Signal K node path.

+2. PGN 130316 ```Temperature``` data is saved to the Signal K data store under a 'temperature' key.

+3. PGN 130316 ```Set Temperature``` data is saved to the Signal K store under a 'setTemperature' key.

+4. PGN 130316 ```Temperature Source``` data is saved to the Signal K store as part of the node source description.

+5. PGN 130316 ```Index``` data is saved to the Signal K store as meta data associated with the node path.

-* Inserting 'unit', 'description' and 'index' properties into the meta data associated with each generated node path.
+6. Unit and description properties are added to the Signal K store as meta data associated with the node path.

 ## Plugin configuration